Esqarrouth/Cool-Quotes/README.md

 I do not think there is any thrill that can go through the human heart like that felt by the inventor as he sees some creation of the brain unfolding to success...
 Such emotions make a man forget food, sleep, friends, love, everything.|Nikola Tesla
 The closer you get to excellence in your life, the more friends you'll lose.
 People love you when you're average because it makes them comfortable.
 But when you pursue greatness it makes people uncomfortable.
 Be prepared to lose some people on your journey.|Tony A. Gaskins Jr.
 The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man.|George Bernard Shaw
+One doesn't discover new lands without consenting to lose sight of the shore for a very long time.|André Gide Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.|Arthur Conan Doyle Ultimately you want to have the entire world's knowledge connected directly to your mind.|Sergey Brin Don’t know the key to success, but the key to failure is trying to please everybody.|Bill Cosby How ridiculous and how strange to be surprised at anything which happens in life.|Marcus Aurelius You want to know how to paint a perfect painting?
+It's easy.
+Make yourself perfect and then just paint naturally.|Robert M. Pirsig
+The less confident you are, the more serious you have to act.|Tara Ploughman Philosophy is dead.
+Scientists have become the bearers of the torch of discovery in our quest for knowledge.|Stephen Hawkings I can calculate the motion of heavenly bodies, but not the madness of people.|Isaac Newton I have studied these things - you have not.|Isaac Newton

+#Business Quotes

+| Quote        | Author           |
+| ------------- |:-------------:|
 Success is a choice.
 The odds are we won’t succeed.
 But if something is important enough, then you should do it anyway.|Elon Musk
-One doesn't discover new lands without consenting to lose sight of the shore for a very long time.|André Gide Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.|Arthur Conan Doyle Ultimately you want to have the entire world's knowledge connected directly to your mind.|Sergey Brin Don’t know the key to success, but the key to failure is trying to please everybody.|Bill Cosby

-#Entrepreneurship Quotes

-| Quote        | Author           |
-| ------------- |:-------------:|
 It doesn’t matter how many times you failed, you only have to be right once.|Mark Cuban Inventing a job is better than finding a job.|Larry Summers No plan ever survives its first encounter with the enemy.|Douglas MacArthur